-The Talis Aspire Digitisation Content (TADC) module includes a concierge feature which is designed to ensure that your digitisations comply with the copyright licensing restrictions within your institution's territory.
+The Talis Aspire Digitisation Content (TADC) module includes a concierge feature that is designed to ensure that your digitisations comply with the copyright licensing restrictions within your institution's territory.
 However, Universities will have different approaches and policies on managing digitised content, so the Settings area is designed to allow you to tailor the module to suit your institution’s workflows.

 Only administrators have access to the Settings area - typically that’s likely to be only one or two people in an institution - so they will have a large degree of control over how it is managed.
 Once settings have been established they won’t need to be edited regularly, unless your institution reviews its workflows or decides on a change of digitisation policy.